ShadyGEE/GrabChat/README.md

 ### PDF

-Optimized for readability, elegant style for sharing and presentation.
+Optimized for readability, elegant style for sharing and presenting.
 Includes:

 * Clean, professional layout